 Addiction Psychiatry Fellowship (Minnesota)

-The one-year Addiction Psychiatry Fellowship at Mayo Clinic in Rochester provides psychiatric physicians with advanced training in comprehensive addictions treatment, including screening, diagnosis, behavioral therapies, pharmacotherapies, systems management, treatment planning and consultation.
+The one-year Addiction Psychiatry Fellowship at Mayo Clinic's campus in Rochester, Minnesota, provides psychiatrists with advanced training in comprehensive addictions treatment, including screening, diagnosis, behavioral therapies, pharmacotherapies, systems management, treatment planning and consultation.

-- Master the pharmacology and neuropharmacology of all the major substances of dependence, including alcohol, amphetamines, stimulants, hallucinogens, benzodiazepines, sedative hypnotics and nicotine.
-You will acquire knowledge of signs and symptoms of use and dependence, withdrawal and overdose, as well as brain systems that sub-serve addictive processes.
+- Master the pharmacology and neuropharmacology of all the major substances of dependence, including alcohol, amphetamines, stimulants, hallucinogens, opioids, benzodiazepines, sedative hypnotics and nicotine, and acquire knowledge of signs and symptoms of use and dependence, withdrawal and overdose, as well as brain systems that subserve addictive processes

-- Understand the theoretical underpinnings of the various psychotherapeutic modalities used in treatment of psychoactive substance dependence.
+- Understand the theoretical underpinnings of the various psychotherapeutic modalities used in the treatment of psychoactive substance dependence